Who is a mature age student?

 What if I don’t have an ATAR or it isn’t high enough?

-There are many options for mature age students who do not meet the ATAR requirement, or maybe did not finish to a Year 12 level at high school.
+There are many options for mature age / non-school leaver students who do not meet the ATAR requirement, or did not finish to a Year 12 level at high school.

 How do I apply to UOW?

 UOW offers a wide range of free programs to help you excel academically.
-Online modules will help you navigate University, Peer Assisted Study Sessions (PASS) are led by current students who have already successfully completed the subject and there’s a wide variety of workshops, events to help you succeed.
-Learn more about our support services.
+There are online modules will help you navigate university, Peer Assisted Study Sessions (PASS) led by current students who have already successfully completed the subject and a wide variety of workshops and events to help you succeed.

 What is the difference between lectures and tutorials?

-A lecture is where a professor presents course material to a large group of students.
-Tutorials are smaller group classes where you’ll put into practice the material you’ve learnt in the lecture.
+A lecture is where a professor or other academic staff member present course material to a large group of students.
+Tutorials are smaller classes where you put into practice the material you’ve learnt in the lecture and the associated readings for the subject.
 Some degrees might have practicals, seminars or laboratory classes as well.
-Learn more about UOW lectures and classes.

 How many hours per week is uni?

 Generally you’ll need to be on campus for 3 to 5 hours per week, per subject.
 Allow an extra 6 to 10 hours per week, per subject for reading, studying and assignment work.
 Full time study is considered as four subjects per academic session (14 weeks) or 12-20 hours per week on campus.